SwedbankPay/developer.swedbankpay.com/_includes/payments-operations.md

 ### Operation `aborted-payment`

-The `aborted-payment` operation means that the merchant has aborted the payment before the end user has fulfilled the payment process.
+The `aborted-payment` operation means that the merchant has aborted the payment before the payer has fulfilled the payment process.
 You can see this under `abortReason` in the response.

 An `aborted-payment` operation looks like the following: